konsdibons/4d/README.md

 ### gawk

 gawk is a more powerful version of the command-line utility awk.
-Install gawk on OSX with “brew install gawk”.
-On Linux, try “sudo apt-get install gawk”.
+- Install gawk on OSX with "brew install gawk".
+- On Linux, try “sudo apt-get install gawk”.

 ### Python and PILLOW